Lake George Winter CarnivalCheck it out

 Along Lake George’s Beach Road, with the Fort William Henry at your back and the Adirondack High Peaks to the north, you can imagine the people who traveled over this water in the dead of winter to find food, or how quiet the world was before cars and sirens.
 You feel a part of the landscape in a way that you can’t during the summer.

-The Winter Carnival is an annual event that spans the four weekends in February.
+The Lake George Winter Carnival is an annual event that spans the four weekends in February.
 It offers a robust roster of activities, whether you are super-sporty and outdoorsy or you just like to wear Uggs and sip hot cocoa.
-This year Lake George did not freeze over, though there are plenty of smaller lakes that have and there are the ice fishermen to prove it.
-The lake not freezing did not stop the Winter Carnival, which traditionally hosts many events on the frozen water.
+If the lake doesn't freeze, it will not stop the Winter Carnival, which traditionally hosts many events on the frozen water.

 There were still bonfires and s’mores at the beach, followed by fireworks over the lake.
 The always irresistible, Dog’s Got Talent event drew canines too cute to be believed.
 Parades, cook-offs, and ice bars, it’s all still in full swing.